 Primary market securities offered to the public are typically subject to registration requirements.
 As we discussed in a previous chapter, issuer transactions take place in the primary market.
 An issuer transaction occurs when the sales proceeds from a securities transaction are collected by the issuer.
-Interstate* (more than one state) issuer transactions are subject to the Securities Act of 1933, which is the federal law covering primary market offerings.

-Underwriters are hired by issuers to help navigate the sale and marketing of securities to the public.
-Investment banking, also known as underwriting, can be a huge business.
+Underwriters are hired by issuers to help structure, market, and sell securities to the public.
+Investment banking (also called underwriting) can be a major business.
 For example, Facebook’s underwriters made over $100 million during their IPO in 2012.
-Underwriters have many roles, ranging from general advice to actually selling the security.
+Underwriters can provide general advice, help set terms, and may also sell the securities.
 Real-world examples of underwriters include:

-The filing of the registration form kicks off the 20-day “cooling off” period.
-During this time, the SEC reviews and confirms the completeness of the form.
-This takes some time, which is why the period lasts 20 days.
+Filing the registration form starts the 20-day “cooling off” period.
+During this time, the SEC reviews the filing for completeness.
+This review takes time, which is why the period is 20 days.

-Some activities may occur during the cooling-off period.
-The information filled out in the SEC’s registration form is compiled into a document called the prospectus.
-Investors learn about the issuer and the security by reading the prospectus.
-During the 20-day cooling off period, the SEC registration form is transformed into a “preliminary” prospectus, which can be given to potential investors on a solicited or unsolicited basis.
+Some activities are allowed during the cooling-off period.
+The information in the SEC registration form is compiled into a document called the prospectus.
+Investors use the prospectus to learn about the issuer and the security.

-Sometimes referred to as the “red herring,” this form is considered preliminary until the SEC officially registers the security.
-The term ‘red herring’ comes from a message written in red on the preliminary prospectus:
+The preliminary prospectus is sometimes called a “red herring.”
+It remains preliminary until the SEC declares the registration effective.
+The term “red herring” comes from a message printed in red on the preliminary prospectus:

 A Registration Statement relating to these securities has been filed with the Securities and Exchange Commission but has not yet become effective.
 Information contained herein is subject to completion or amendment.
 These securities may not be sold nor may offers to buy be accepted prior to the time the Registration Statement becomes effective.

 Here’s a link to Robinhood’s preliminary prospectus for their IPO in 2021.
-You’ll find similar language shaded in red if you scroll down below the ‘Calculation of Registration Fee’ section.
+You’ll find similar language shaded in red if you scroll down below the “Calculation of Registration Fee” section.

-If you’re really curious, you can look into a real-world version of a deficiency letter related to the We Company (the company that owns WeWork), by clicking here.
-The company’s attempt to register its securities with the SEC for public sale is now notorious for many missteps.
-If you want to learn more, read this article or watch this documentary.
+If you’re curious, you can read a real-world deficiency letter related to The We Company (the company that owns WeWork) by clicking here.
+The company’s attempt to register its securities for public sale is now known for many missteps.
+For more background, read this article or watch this documentary.

-In order to notify the public of the new issue, a tombstone may be published.
-The term ‘tombstone’ refers to what they look like (kind of like a tombstone).
+To notify the public of the new issue, a tombstone may be published.
+The term “tombstone” refers to the ad’s appearance (it resembles a tombstone).

 Typical tombstone information